Rough Cut Retreat Submissions - True/False Film Fest

 SUBMISSIONS INFORMATION

-• For consideration, fill out the application form below in full.
-Submissions should include two paragraphs describing your film and an online screener link of 5-10 minutes that best represents the project.
+• Submissions include two paragraphs describing your film and an online screener link of 5-10 minutes that best represents the project.
 If submitting a longer cut, filmmakers are strongly encouraged to specify a 5-10 minute section – otherwise the first 10 minutes of the cut will be watched.

 • Long listed projects will be notified by May 1st and will be asked to submit a full cut.
 The RCR team will reach out to shortlisted projects to schedule phone interviews ahead of the final selection date.